SAP/webres6/README.md

  - Because we don't have long-term cooke state, we [expect that some advertisements and analytics may not be loaded](https://doi.org/10.48550/arXiv.2506.11947).
  - No authentication/login takes place

+It ignores DNS aspects: Even if this tool reports green, it is still necessary to check the whole DNS delegation chain of all hosts involved for IPv6-only realness.
+A tool for this is [ready.chair6.net](/https://ready.chair6.net/).

 ## Requirements

 ### API server (webres6-api)